-Jualah - (transaction based on commission); this is a project undertaking by the bank (or customer) to pay a specific sum in return for a service as specified in the contarct.
-Jualah is one of the short term facilities which may be granted for the expansion of production, commercial and service activities.
-The service to be performed and the fee to be charged must be determined at the time of contract.
+Jualah - (transaction based on commission); this is a project undertaken by a bank (or customer) to pay a specific sum in return for a service as specified in the contract.
+Jualah is one of the short-term facilities which may be granted for the expansion of production, commercial, and service activities.
+The service to be performed and the fee to be charged must be determined at the time of entering into the contract.

-Musharakah - A contract based on a profit- and loss-sharing.
-A Musharakah (partnership): the law recognizes two different form of partnership, namely civil and legal partnership.
-Civil partnership is a project specific partnership for short and medium periods.
-It is defined as the mixing of capital from a bank with the capital from a partner or partners (in cash or kind) on a joint- ownership basis for performance of a specific job.
-The second form, i.e. legal partnership, is a joint venture for the long duration.
-In the case provides a portion of total equity of a newly established firm or purchases part of the shares of the existing companies.
+Musharakah - A contract based on profit- and loss-sharing.
+A Musharakah (partnership): the law recognizes two different forms of partnership, namely civil and legal partnership.
+A civil partnership is a project-specific partnership for short and medium periods.
+It is defined as the mixing of capital from a bank with the capital from a partner or partners (in cash or kind) on a joint-ownership basis for the performance of a specific job.
+The second form, i.e. legal partnership, is a joint venture for a long duration.
+In the case provides a portion of the total equity of a newly established firm or purchases part of the shares of the existing companies.